imasarnago/imasarnago/README.md

 - 👋 Hi, I’m @imasarnago
-- 👀 I’m interested in programming, chess and a couple of other things.
+- 👀 I’m interested in programming, chess and a couple of other things.   // Me gusta la programación y el ajedrez.
 - 🌱 I’m currently learning web development via different resources.
-Really loving it TBH.
+Really loving it TBH.   // Aprendo desarrollo web a través de diferentes recursos.
 - 📫 How to reach me: @imanolsarnago on insta.

 <!---